 I have embezzlement concerns — can my accountant investigate for me?

 For many dentists who have embezzlement concerns, their first call is to their CPA.
-While the accountant’s perspective can be valuable, there may be some limitations in effect that the dentist should be aware of.
+While the accountant’s perspective can be valuable, there may be some limitations in effect that the dentist should know.

 Many of us fall into the trap of considering someone who knows more than we do as an “expert.”
 However, in a similar way to how dentistry divides itself into general dentists and specialists in specific areas, so does the accounting profession.

 Even if using a dental CPA, it is unlikely that they have much specific training in embezzlement, or its investigation.
 The “gold standard” for fraud investigation is the Certified Fraud Examiner (CFE) designation, which relatively few CPAs possess.